Kanikacoder13/Summer-Training-2026/Day-05.md

 ## Objective

-The objective of today's session was to introduce NumPy, one of the most widely used Python libraries for scientific computing and Artificial Intelligence.
-The session focused on understanding NumPy arrays, their advantages over Python lists, array creation techniques, indexing methods, and Boolean indexing for efficient data filtering.
+The objective of today's session was to introduce NumPy and understand its role in scientific computing and Artificial Intelligence.
+The session focused on creating NumPy arrays, exploring their attributes, performing indexing operations, and using Boolean indexing for efficient data filtering.

 ---